mostafa-asg/EasyGen/README.md

 # EasyGen
 Welcome to the world of randomness!
-EasyGen is a very simple DSL to generate arbitrary amount of string data with ease.All you need to do is, write your DSL into a file and pass file path to this program.Currently the generated data can be written to file or standard output.
+EasyGen is a very simple DSL to generate arbitrary amount of string data with ease.All you need to do is, write your DSL into a file and pass file path to this program.Currently the generated data can be written to file, standard output or socket.

 ### How to build
 From the project folder run bellow commands to build and run the project: